-Dalung warns against anti-election activities - Nigeria Today
+Dalung Warns Against Anti-election Activities - Nigeria Today

-THE Ministry of Youth and Sports says it has come to its notice that some former Presidents of dissolved boards of sports federations are planning to undermine the laid down process for the forthcoming elections into National Sports Federations and has advised all contestants to abide by the rules and guidelines adopted by stakeholders of the various sports and the Nigeria Olympic Committee.
+The Ministry of Youth & Sport Development has called on presidents of dissolved boards of sports federations to desist from undermining the laid-down processes for the forthcoming elections into the sport federations and abide by the rules and guidelines adopted by stakeholders of the various sports and the Nigeria Olympic Committee (NOC).

-The Minister, Barrister Solomon Dalung gave the advice yesterday in Abuja while maintaining the Ministry’s commitment to producing democratically elected Sports Federations.
+The minister, Solomon Dalung, gave the advice yesterday in Abuja, while maintaining the ministry’s commitment to produce democratically-elected sports federations.

-Barrister Dalung reiterated that all sports Federations’ boards have been dissolved after the expiration of their four-year term and remain so to make way for credible elections.

 “The boards of all the federations have been dissolved.
-There is no autonomous board or Federation anywhere.
-The boards are funded by the federal government and are on federal government’s budget.
+There is no autonomous board or federation anywhere.
+The boards are funded by the Federal Government and are on the Federal Government’s budget.
 Anybody involved or trying to disturb the public peace will have the law agencies to contend with.
-The date of all sports federations’ elections including the Zonal representatives, Vice Presidents and Presidents remains June 13, 2017.”
+The date of all sports federations’ elections, including the zonal representatives, vice-presidents and presidents remains June 13, 2017.”

-The Minister also warned that anybody contributing money or doing business with any of the outgone Presidents of the dissolved federations’ boards at this time, does so at his or her own risk as all boards have been dissolved with the Secretaries holding forth till the elections.
+Also, Dalung warned that anybody contributing money or doing business with any of the out-gone presidents of the dissolved federations’ boards at this time, was doing so at his or her own risk, as all boards have been dissolved with the secretaries holding forte till the elections.

-Barrister Dalung restated that the ministry will do everything in its capacity to ensure a level playing field for all contestants where all shall be given equal opportunities to realize their ambition to contest the elections.
+“Those heating up the sports space are those government nominees who were hand-picked to serve on the various boards.
+The election format has since changed and every contestant must abide by the adopted guidelines.
+The date has been fixed for June 13, 2017.
+Any other activity outside the programme of the supervising ministry is illegal and anyone who heats up the polity or tries to undermine the government will have the law enforcement agencies to contend with,” he pledged.

 Do you something awesome to share with the world?
 Click here to share